cenodude/DriverSync/README.md

 DriverSync enables you to synchronize these “dirty” driver lists with iOverlay and CrewChief.
 It creates a new group in iOverlay named CrewChief, automatically populates it with the synchronized drivers, and also updates CrewChief with any tagged drivers from iOverlay.

+## Disclaimer
+This script is an independent, third-party tool intended for use with iOverlay and CrewChief.
+It is not affiliated with, endorsed by, or supported by iOverlay, CrewChief, or their respective owners.
+Use of this script is at your own risk, and no warranty—express or implied—is provided.
+The author assumes no responsibility for any damage, loss, or other issues arising from its use.

 IMPORTANT: The Windows executable was compiled using PyInstaller, which may cause certain antivirus programs to flag it as a threat.
 Rest assured, this is a false positive.
 Please whitelist the executable in your antivirus settings to use it, or consider using the Python version instead.
 ---